relaxdiego/relaxdiego.github.com/_posts/2022-02-16-autotest-code-snippets.md

 That tells Jekyll to include the contents of `_includes/code-snippets/autotest-post/s01_hello_world.py` inside this blog post when it renders it in HTML form.
 If I save the blog post now, the `blog.1` subprocess would fail since the code snippet file I want to include doesn't exist yet.
-So I'm not going to save it yet.
+So I'm going to hold off on saving it for now.

 ### Step 3: Create the test for the code snippet